 What Canada Ate (Health W 1.1, W 2.1, W 3.1, W 1.5, W 2.5, W 3.5 ,W 4.5; Soc.
 1.2, 2.2, 3.2, 4.2)

 Students will investigate what Canadians have eaten through history.
-By investigating Indigenous cultures, the pre and post-war periods they will learn how changes in society influenced historical eating patterns and health.
+By investigating Indigenous cultures, and the pre and post-war periods, they will learn how changes in society influenced historical eating patterns and health.
 They will help prepare and eat a historical recipe.